Add to collection

 • This article provides a summary of animal ethics and the Three Rs – replacement, reduction and refinement – using a kaupapa Māori approach.

-The following text is an excerpt from Exploring the Three Rs of Animal Ethics with Māori Ideas (download a bilingual version of the text as a PDF).
+The following text is an excerpt from Exploring the Three Rs of Animal Ethics with Māori Ideas (a version of the text is available as a PDF in te reo Māori only or a bilingual version).

 To understand oneself as literally related to all the living and non-living elements of the natural world makes a coherent reason for taking care of nature and is part of an ethos of respect for nature, including animals, that is defined using the metaphor of kaitiakitanga for conservation.